dask/knit/docs/source/quickstart.rst

 Kill
 ~~~~

-When you need to stop an application from executing immediately, users can use the ``kill`` method:
+To stop an application from executing immediately, use the ``kill`` method:

 ::